tixy74/devops/TP02/README.md

         - name: Build and test with Maven
             run: cd TP01/backend/simple-api && mvn clean verify
     ```
-- Test it in the github repository in the menu action --> It's green ! :D
+- Test it in the github repository in the menu action --> It's green ! :)
 ## CD
 - On https://github.com/tixy74/devops/settings/secrets/actions, add your credential as sectrets
 - in the `.main.yml`, add in the jobs :
     ```
     #define job to build and publish docker image
     build-and-push-docker-image:
         needs: test-backend
         # run only when code is compiling and tests are passing
         runs-on: ubuntu-latest
         # steps to perform in job
         steps:
         - name: Checkout code
             uses: actions/checkout@v2
         - name: Build image and push backend
             uses: docker/build-push-action@v2
             with:
             # relative path to the place where source code with Dockerfile is located
-          context: ./TP01/backend/simple-api
+            context: ./TP01/backend
             # Note: tags has to be all lower-case
             tags: ${{secrets.DOCKER_USERNAME}}/tp-devops-cpe:simple-api
         - name: Build image and push database
             uses: docker/build-push-action@v2
             with:
             # relative path to the place where source code with Dockerfile is located
             context: ./TP01/database
             # Note: tags has to be all lower-case
             tags: ${{secrets.DOCKER_USERNAME}}/tp-devops-cpe:database
         - name: Build image and push httpd
             uses: docker/build-push-action@v2
             with:
             # relative path to the place where source code with Dockerfile is located
             context: ./TP01/frontend
             # Note: tags has to be all lower-case
             tags: ${{secrets.DOCKER_USERNAME}}/tp-devops-cpe:frontend
     ```
+- The `needs: test-backend` line is needed because we want git to build only if the test pass
+- Test if in the github repository in the menu action --> Green again ! :D
+## Publish
+- Generate a token in https://hub.docker.com/settings/security
+-